Book Marketing: Craft a Killer Plan! Learn 21 Fun, Effective Ways to Promote Your Book or eBook Premium class

 (Laura speaking to publishers and authors in Seattle at Book Publishers Northwest)

 The biggest challenge for any writer is to let people know their book exists.
-In this class, we will cover actionable tips and techniques that you can use to find new readers in places far outside of your current network.
+In this class, we'll cover actionable tips and techniques that you can use to find new readers in places far outside of your current network.

 This class is for writers who are looking to craft a plan of attack to promote their books, to give their books the best chance of succeeding in an increasing crowded self-publishing market, and to find new readers who will love their work.